 Now I’m going to bring another nugget of expertise from Dr. Gabor Maté who is a leading authority on the cost of hidden stress.
 He writes in his book When The Body Says No,

-This means that after we get that education on board (Step 1), we need to cultivate this second step of self-awareness and embodiment from a biological level, because, as Maté points out, our internal physiological responses (our biology) is a better indicator of how stressed out we are, as compared to how we might “feel” we are doing, or how we may “look” on the outside.
+This means after we get that education on board (Step 1), we need to cultivate this second step of self-awareness and embodiment from a biological level, because, as Maté points out, our internal physiological responses (our biology) is a better indicator of how stressed out we are, as compared to how we might ‘feel’ we are doing, or how we may ‘look’ on the outside.

-Now, think about that for a moment: have you ever heard of someone who was given a terminal medical diagnosis and yet they’ve “appeared” to be “really” healthy.
-As Gabor Maté has recounted in his book When The Body Says No, The Cost of Hidden Stress, when you look at the personal histories of these people, and how they cope with stress, especially their emotions(1), they are masters at suppressing and “pushing through” their stress.
-They are masters of the phrase, “everything is fine.”
+Think about that for a moment; have you ever heard of someone who was given a terminal medical diagnosis and yet they’ve ‘appeared’ to be ‘really’ healthy.
+As Gabor Maté has recounted in his book When The Body Says No, The Cost of Hidden Stress, when you look at the personal histories of these people, and how they cope with stress, especially their emotions(1), they are masters at suppressing and ‘pushing through’ their stress.
+They are masters of the phrase, ‘everything is fine’.

 In fact, they might look fine, but inside their physiology, they’re really struggling.
 All too often, they aren’t even aware of how much they’re holding in because it has been their norm for so long.

-Science is showing us over and over again, that we are more the by-product of our environment.
+Science is showing us over and over again we are more the by-product of our environment.
 Not our genetics.

 The other reason I commonly see people not expressing themselves, and unable to feel anything or express any emotion, is because from a very young age they realized it wasn’t safe to do so.
-Therefore slowly, over infancy and childhood, the damage gets done, and by the time adolescence is reached, the patterning is solidly grooved in.
+So throughout infancy and childhood, the damage gets done, and by the time adolescence is reached, the patterning is solidly grooved in.

 How do we learn to become better listeners of our biological landscape?